Updated March 21, 2023

 Talend data integration means combining data from different sources and combining them to a single view to get some meaningful data, which can help the company or organization improve their business by analyzing those data.
 Integration helps get data, clean the data, make some required transformation, etc., and then load it into a data warehouse.

 - Talend is an ETL tool that is used for data integration.
 Talend provides a solution for data preparation, data quality, data integration, and big data.

-- A sim operator has huge data about plans, customers, sim details, etc. These data are huge so big data is also used in the integration.
+- A sim operator has massive data about plans, customers, sim details, etc. These data are huge, so big data is also used in the integration.

-Customer A buying a sim using a government id.
+Customer A is buying a sim using a government id

 Giving his name: AB C

 After data integration:

 Last name: C

 Here the data is cleansed and transformed into something more meaningful.